cvisscher/faraday/_posts/2015-08-04-welcome-to-jekyll.md

 twitter_text: 'Put your twitter description here.'
 ---

-A lecture by Stan Rosenberg
+A lecture by Stan Rosenberg.
 **7:00 PM in SB1606, Dordt University**

 ***Abstract***